-- 1. A student organization must be recognized by the PCC Associated Student Government as an official student organization before the organization can issue any invitation to an off-campus speaker.
+- 1. A student organization must be recognized by the PCC Associated Student Government (ASG) as an official student organization before the organization can issue any invitation to an off-campus speaker.
 Prior to inviting the speaker, the organization must complete the appropriate documentation. - 2.
 The College reserves the right to select a full-time member of the College's faculty or professional staff to preside at meetings at which off-campus persons are speaking. - 3.
 The sponsoring organization shall assume full responsibility for courteous treatment of the speaker and ensure him/her the freedom to speak. - 4.
 Speakers shall agree to receive and answer questions from the audience. - 5.
 Any official student organization that violates the speaker policy or any of these regulations shall be subject to disciplinary action that may result in the loss or suspension of recognition, or the imposition of other sanctions. - 6.
-The Vice President of Student Success, or his/her designee, shall be notified of all speakers invited to campus.
+The Senior Student Affairs Officer (SSAO) or designee shall be notified of all speakers invited to campus.